Leonardo plans to list up to 30% of DRS in New York - sources

 The share sale will bring new financial resources for the Italian defence company, which recorded an increase in its debt in the first nine months of last year to 5.88 billion euros($7.14 billion) from 4.3 billion euros in the same period of 2019.

-A roadshow with investors could start in mid-March, one of the sources said, adding that DRS could be valued at 11-12 times its expected core earnings in the initial public offering (IPO).
+A roadshow with investors could start in mid-March, one of the sources said, adding that DRS could be valued at 11-12 times its expected core earnings in the IPO.

 DRS is expected to have core earnings of just over $200 million this year, one defence industry analyst estimated.